zanderhavgaard/faas-benchmarker/readme.md

 Creating a new experiment is done by using the `fb-cli` tool.
 Invoking the `--create-experiment` and providing an experiment name will copy all of the relevant templates and modify them for the experiment.
-The new experiment will consist of a `<experiment name>.py` which is the expreiment logic and a `<experiment name>.tfvars` which are experiment specific tweaks to the terraform templates.
+The new experiment will consist of a `<experiment name>.py` which is the experiment logic and a `<experiment name>.tfvars` which are experiment specific tweaks to the terraform templates.
 As well as a number of directories containing the experiment specific infrastructure.
 In order ensure that experiments are as reproducible as possible, each experiment has it's own infrastructure.
 Thus when an experiment is run, fresh cloud function instances and client servers are created to conduct the experiment.